makersacademy/airport_challenge/README.md

 The approach to the problem

 ------
 I have created the classes for Airport, Plane and the Weather.

+Intalation instaructyions

 Contact details